 With EGR removal you should notice a slightly better pick up, this is thanks to a greater mass flow of clean air through the engines air flow meter, normally fresh air intake would be slightly reduced when air is diverted through the EGR system.

-This is entirely up to you, however it’s likely the electro valve will go wrong at some point in your car’s life and cause an EGR fault, so you may as well remove it as a preventative measure.
+This is entirely up to you and depends if the vehicle will be used on the road or is intended for track use, however it’s likely the electro valve will go wrong at some point in your car’s life and cause an EGR fault, so you may as well remove it as a preventative measure.
 You’ll also notice better pick up and slightly better fuel economy with the EGR removed.
 If you want two files, one with and one without EGR please request this when we are making your remap.